 Collaboration Inquiries / Prospective Students:

-I am available for collaboration on research projects, thesis supervision, creative projects, and industry consulting.
+I am available for collaboration on research projects, thesis supervision, architecture and creative projects, and industry consulting.

 Students at Harvard: Please reach out using my harvard.edu address.
 Specify the reason for our meeting in the subject line and include a brief description of your background in the main email body.